iht/debian-measurer/README.md

 python setup.py install
 ```

-You will need the /lockfile/ module and the SLOCCount tool.
+You will need the `lockfile` module and the SLOCCount tool.

 After that, pass the following command line arguments to
-/debian-measurer/:
+`debian-measurer`:
 * Location of the sources file
 * Output dir for the results
 * Base URL of the Debian mirror from where the packages will be